Pushdy/react-native-pushdy/README.md

 # update changes
 $ [react-native-pushdy-example]    yarn upgrade react-native-pushdy

-# restart js bundle server (sometime)
+# restart js bundle server (if there was the new files)
 $ [react-native-pushdy-example]    react-native start

 # Sometime, you need to sync android studio project with graddle file

+# If you change some native code
+react-native run-android
 ```

+OR
+---- A more convenient way BUT
-OR you just need to create a soft link to `react-native-pushdy`
+you just need to create a soft link to `react-native-pushdy`
 https://medium.com/dailyjs/how-to-use-npm-link-7375b6219557

 ```